 How much does this affect your credit?
 “It’s all about proportion,” McClary said.
-“If 90 percent of your creditors are prime creditors and you have this one subprime account, it’s going to be like a pebble in an ocean.
-On the other hand, if you’ve got a bunch of these store accounts, and they account for 50 or 60 percent of your [loans], that could potentially be a problem."
+“If 90 percent of your creditors are prime creditors and you have this one subprime account, it’s going to be like a pebble in an ocean.”
+On the other hand, if you’ve got numerous high-interest accounts, that could potentially be a problem, he says.

-Why it hurts you: Canceling accounts in good standing with other companies can appear to shorten your length of credit history on your report (15 percent of your score) and can also reduce your available credit, which could drive up your debt utilization ratio if you’re carrying big balances on other cards.
+Why it hurts you: Canceling accounts in good standing with other companies can appear to shorten your length of credit history on your report (15 percent of your score) and can also reduce your total available credit, which could drive up your debt utilization ratio if you’re carrying big balances on other cards.

 People are often tempted to close out accounts they no longer use, just to keep things simple.
-But doing so can have a negative effect on your credit report.
+But doing so can have a negative effect on your credit score.

-During the recession, banks got in the habit of closing inactive cards.
-It might be a good idea to make a small purchase -- a pack of gum or a magazine, perhaps -- on the card in question and then pay it off.
-That little activity could be enough to keep them from shutting your account down and damaging your credit without you knowing about it.
+It might be a good idea to make a small purchase – a pack of gum or a magazine, perhaps – on a card you don’t use much and then pay it off.
+That little activity could be enough to keep the card issuer from shutting your account down and damaging your credit.

 7. Fail to check your credit report for errors.

 Some mistakes are easy, but nagging.
-For Revvell Revati, a natural health practitioner in Altadena, Calif., credit card companies often misspell her first name with a W instead of two Vs.
+For Revvell Revati, a natural health practitioner in Altadena, California, credit card companies often misspell her first name with a W instead of two Vs.

 People with common names or misspelled names should also review their credit reports frequently.
 You can review your credit reports for free once a year from each of the big three credit bureaus at annualcreditreport.com.

 8. Avoid credit altogether.

-Why it hurts you: You need good credit history in order for credit card companies to consider you for a loan.
+Why it hurts you: You need a healthy, active credit history in order for credit card companies to consider you for a loan.

 9. Co-sign a loan for someone who is financially reckless.

 The solution is to make sure that when you co-sign for someone, the bills are mailed to you, so you can keep track of the person’s payments on the loan.
 Financial experts advise, however, that you avoid co-signing as a 2016 CreditCards.com poll revealed that 4 in 10 co-signers end up losing money and 28 percent suffered credit score damage.